waynew/shibboleth/README.md

 # History

-A few months into 2017 I read Jon Westenberg's post about how [he uses Evernote][3] to keep track of all the things that he needs to do.
-In the article he has some pretty golden advice:
+A few months into 2017 I read Joan Westenberg's (now defunct) post about how [she uses Evernote][3] to keep track of all the things that she needs to do.
+In the article she has some pretty golden advice:

 > Before I get into it though, I want to be clear.
 What I do might not work
 > for you.
 There is no golden key to productivity, and this is pretty